karatelabs/karate/README.md

     <scope>test</scope>
 </dependency>
 ```
+And if you run into class-loading conflicts, for example if an older version of the Apache libraries are being used within your project - then use `karate-jersey` instead of `karate-apache`.

 ### TestNG instead of JUnit
 If you want to use [TestNG](http://testng.org), use the artifactId [`karate-testng`](https://mvnrepository.com/artifact/com.intuit.karate/karate-testng).
 If you are starting a project from scratch, we strongly recommend that you use JUnit.
 Do note that [dynamic tables](#data-driven-features), [data-driven](#data-driven-tests) testing and [tag-groups](#cucumber-tags) are built-in to Karate, so that you don't need to depend on things like the TestNG [`@DataProvider`](http://testng.org/doc/documentation-main.html#parameters-dataproviders) anymore.